-Last year our libraries couldn’t subscribe to new databases and we had to cancel subscriptions due to financial problems.
-However, thanks to the EIFL Licensing programme, our libraries got access to nine databases free of charge or at highly discounted rates.
+Last year our libraries couldn’t subscribe to databases and we had to cancel subscriptions due to financial problems.
+However, thanks to the EIFL Licensing programme, our libraries got access free of charge to databases.
 This has really helped us a lot and has helped our researchers to do important research referring to these databases.

 Dropdown